Jayshah6699/datascience-mashup/TMDb Movie Analysis and Prediction/README.md

 a movie can predict the total revenue of a movie.
 I will then attempt to predict whether a movie's revenue will exceed its budget (profitability).
 Also, I will test **two** different models for each prediction to check which predicts our target variable better.
-To sum it up,
+To sum it up, The project is divided into 3 parts:
+* Data Preprocessing:
+  * Importing Libraires
+  * Reading the Dataset
+  * Defining feature and target variables
+  * Removing null values
+  * Feature Engineering - Feature Selection and Transformation
+  * Storing the transformed Dataset
+* Exploratory Data Analysis:
+  * Descriptive Statistical Analysis
+  * Data Visualizations
+  * Data Trend Analysis
+* Predictive Modelling & Evaluation (Using 10-fold Cross Validation):
   * For Predicting Revenue (Regression):
     * Linear Regression
     * Random Forest Regression
   * For Predicting Profitability (Classification):
     * Logistic Regression
     * Random Forest Classification
+  * Evaluation and Analysis

 The results obtained from this project will be helpful for the *Movie Production Teams* to analyze the